 - Feature Code?

 Usually you will get a promo code from IBM for hackathons.
 The promo code upgrades the free IBM Lite Account to a trial account where you can use Kubernetes for free.
 I made a blog post about this.
 Here is an overview of the different IBM Cloud Account types.

 So, if you are a Hacker you can just register yourself at IBM Cloud and start today 😉

 I hope this was useful for you and let’s see what’s next?

 PS: By the way, you can use the IBM Cloud for free, if you simply create an IBM Lite account.
 Here you only need an e-mail address and for more information about IBM Cloud information sources?
-Just take a look into my blog post Usage of information sources for implementations in IBM Cloud.
+Take a look into my blog post Usage of information sources for implementations in IBM Cloud.